 Even the idea of dressing your pet is not a modern invention.
 In 1406, Queen Isabeau of Bavaria, the wife of Charles VI of France, paid sixteen shillings for a bright grey cloth to make a ‘coverlet’ for her cat.
 For context, around this time, a peasant labourer would probably earn no more than 40 shillings in a whole year.
 That was one pampered cat!

-In medieval Europe, cats were often unfavourably used as allegories for naughty women.
+In medieval and Europe, cats were often unfavourably used as allegories for naughty women.
 Chaucer writes in his Manciple’s Tale that a lustful wife is like a cat, and that even if spoiled with milk and meat and given a couch of silk, it would still leave all those luxuries behind to chase a mouse.
-It was also often believed that female witches could shapeshift into cats, and the idea of a cat being a witch’s companion still endures today.
+It was also often believed in the early modern period that female witches could shapeshift into cats, and the idea of a cat being a witch’s companion still endures today.
 A thirteenth-century writer, Odo of Cheriton, seems to have had it out for both cats and women; not only did he compare cats to the devil, but he wrote the charming line, “If a cat will not stay home, shorten her tail and singe her fur.
 The same applies with wives.”

 So, just as today, cats had a mixed audience.
 Just as many people worship internet cats, so the Ancient Egyptians worshiped and doted on their cats.
 Just as some people today can (completely wrongly, of course) absolutely hate cats, so too in the past were cats vilified and killed in large quantities.
 But as the early photographs of cats show, these felines will continue to hold a place in many peoples’ hearts, just as they have for thousands of years.